 What is the purpose of the HEART framework?

-The main purpose of the HEART framework at Google is to create an automated evaluation of user experience, which then leads to a number of other benefits, especially if the evaluation is done on a regular basis.
+The main purpose of the HEART framework at Google is to create an automated evaluation of user experience, which then leads to some other benefits, especially if the evaluation is done regularly.

-Today, it is used in many industries for the purpose of identifying areas of improvement when it comes to all kinds of user experience.
+Today, it is used in many industries to identify areas of improvement when it comes to all kinds of user experience.
 It is very useful for quantifying user experience and serving as a guide for better product development.

 How to build a HEART framework